Kay Kingsman bought her very first home in the summer of 2021 — but now wishes she hadn’t.

-She and many other pandemic homebuyers rushed into making a purchase that didn’t fully align with their needs — and they’re currently contending with the ramifications.
+But — like many other pandemic homebuyers — she rushed into buying a home that didn’t fully align with her needs.
+And now she’s dealing with the consequences.

-Kingsman recounts finding beard shavings in the bathroom and the carpet smelling of cat urine when the previous owners vacated.
+Kingsman recounts finding beard shavings in the bathroom and the carpet smelling of cat urine after the previous owners had vacated.
 The water pressure was weak and the air conditioning was busted.

 She also discovered she had no parking privileges thanks to a messy lawsuit they left behind.